prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/installation_docs/docker.md

 # Install Funkwhale using Docker

 Funkwhale is available as a containerized application.
 This enables you to run each service in containers rather than install them on your server.
-You can run Funkwhale using [Docker](https://docker.com) and Docker-Compose.
+You can run Funkwhale using [Docker](https://docker.com).

 ```{note}
 This guide assumes you are using a [Debian](https://debian.org)-based system.